 City of Davenport reinstates ban on fireworks

 The city of Davenport is reinstating a ban on fireworks within city limits.
-The Davenport City Council voted on the measure Wednesday evening.
+The Davenport City Council decided on the measure Wednesday evening.

 Start the conversation, or Read more at KWQC-TV Davenport.